Mokarata/applai/README.md

 ## Key Features & Architecture

-This project is built on a clean, layered architecture that emphasizes separation of concerns and modularity, making it both scalable and maintainable.
+This project features a clean, layered architecture that emphasizes separation of concerns and modularity.

--   **Distinct API and Service Layers**: The application is clearly divided into two main layers:
+-   **API & Service Layers**: The application is divided into two main layers:
-    -   The **API Layer**, built with **FastAPI**, is responsible for handling all incoming HTTP requests, routing, and data validation.
+    -   **API Layer**: Handles incoming HTTP requests, routing, and data validation using **FastAPI**.
-    -   The **Service Layer** contains all the core business logic.
-It orchestrates database operations, manages user and job data, and interacts with the AI models.
-This separation ensures that the API layer remains lean and focused on communication, while the complex logic is encapsulated within the services.
+    -   **Service Layer**: Orchestrates database operations, manages user and job data, and interacts with the AI models.

--   **Protocol-Driven LLM Services**: At the heart of the AI integration is the `LLMServiceProtocol`.
-This powerful design pattern defines a standard interface for all AI providers (like Gemini, OpenAI, or Groq).
-It allows the application to switch between different LLMs via a single configuration change, without altering any code.
+-   **Protocol-Driven LLM Services**: The **LLMServiceProtocol** defines a standard interface for all AI providers (like Gemini, OpenAI, or Groq).
 This makes the system incredibly flexible and easy to extend with new AI models in the future.

--   **Structured Output Handling**: A key challenge with LLMs is getting reliable, structured data.
-This project solves that by using **Pydantic** models to define the exact output structure required from the AI.
-This ensures that the data extracted from documents is always consistent, validated, and ready to be used by the application, eliminating unpredictable results.

--   **Core Technologies**: The backend is built with a modern stack including **Python 3.12**, **FastAPI** for the API, **SQLAlchemy** and **Alembic** for database management, and **LangChain** for orchestrating LLM interactions.
+-   **Structured Output Handling**: **Pydantic** models ensure consistent, validated output from AI providers.

 ## Tech Stack